etcd-io/etcd/Documentation/0.5/clustering.md

 $ etcd -name infra2 -initial-advertise-peer-urls http://10.0.1.12:2379 -discovery https://discovery.etcd.io/3e86b59982e49066c5d813af1c2e2579cbf573de
 ```

-This will cause each machine to register itself with the etcd service and begin
+This will cause each member to register itself with the discovery service and begin
-the cluster once all machines have been registered.
+the cluster once all members have been registered.

 You can use the environment variable `ETCD_DISCOVERY_PROXY` to cause etcd to use an HTTP proxy to connect to the discovery service.